keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Anastasiya.md

 Anastasiya HATES pure capitalistic systems, especially that of The Democratic Alliance.
 She detests them and actively plots their destruction where she can.

 - Obsession (Finding a Cure)
 Anastasiya is obsessed with figuring out a way to remove Silvershift from the axe she is currently stuck in.
+She will choose to search for answers to this whenever she has free time, and will drop current tasks if Silvershift demands she does.

 - Temper
 If she is around someone who begins to make fun of those who are poor or homeless, or have addictions to substances she immediately lashes out.
 She believes these people just haven't had the experience and spent the time to properly understand their position, and are in no place to make fun of them.
 Though, her reaction is more violent and less rational.

 - Enemy (Watershed)
+After releasing her band's song that revealed many extremely heavy secrets about the company Watershed and their CEO, and proceeded to back it up with actual sources, their whistleblower and a band member "disappeared", and Silvershift was turned into an enchanted weapon.
+She and her band are now all targets for Watershed to get rid of.

 - Enemy (The Crawling Hunt)
+Due to her close tie with Silvershift, Anastasiya is a target for The Crawling Hunt.

-- Accident
+- Accident Prone
+The powers Anastasiya uses are very destructive.
+When she is moving full speed she causes fractures beneath her feet.
+Slamming into targets and the ground causes massive craters and shockwaves, and attacking with the axe can leave massive damage as well with her superhuman strength.

+- Power Loss
+If Anastasiya takes a course of action that Silvershift inherently disagrees with, she can cut off all of the powers to Anastasiya, causing her to lose all of her superhuman abilities, if not more.